- PHP Basics

 Now the output should be:

-The first two statements in above example, are used to hide the default error.
-For example, if I use the wrong column name say FullName in place of name, while fetching the data, then the output looks like:
+The first two statements in the above example are used to hide the default error.
+For example, if I use the wrong column name, say FullName in place of name, while fetching the data, then the output looks like this:

 Data has not been inserted!
 Reason: Unknown column 'FullName' in 'field list'

-If you want to style more, then you can wrap the PHP script in HTML, in this way:
+If you want more style, then you can wrap the PHP script in HTML in this way:

 Now the output should be:

-Note - Since, this article is not about CSS, therefore I will not go in detail.
-But if you want, refer to its separate tutorial.
+Note: Since this article is not about CSS, I will not go into detail.
+But if you want to learn more, refer to the separate tutorial.

 « Previous Tutorial Next Tutorial »